DmytroVasin/bomber/tutorial.md

 3.2.
 Add pending stage.
 4. Battle arena
 4.1: Display map
+...
+8. Part 8 Log Out.
+8.1.
+Part 8.1 Game is over.
+8.2.
+Part 8.2 Leave the game ( Close browser/tab )
+9. Part 9.
+Deploy:
+10. Wrapping Up

+WARN: If you are familiar with Phaser.js - you should skip first 4 points and start from "Point 5"

+Game has alot of disadvanteges:

+- Non optimized algorithm of re-render menu and pending games
+- Non secure connections and broadcasting events
+- PING has big influence, because if we have alot of games it would not work well
+- Menu that will overlap start play button if we will have more then 3 pending game
+- Enemy interpolation.
+Enemy should have interpolation that depends on frame rate not base on simple ping variable.
+- Player dith should be defined on server, client should not sent event about that.

+But that is simple pet project to show ability of the Phaser + Socket.io.

+--

 ## Inroduction:
 First of all: In this article I will not describe each line of code.
 I assume that code is more redable than my explanation.
 I will just show some special moment and hints that helps me while working on this project.